rickstaa/empty-issues-closer-action/README.md

 | `check_templates`        | Whether to also check for issues with unchanged issue templates.                                  | `false`                                                                                                                             |
 | `template_close_comment` | Comment posted when a template issue is closed.                                                   | Closing this issue since the issue template was not filled in.
 Please provide us with more information to have this issue reopened. |
 | `template_open_comment`  | Comment posted when a template issue is reopened.                                                 | Reopening this issue because the author provided more information.                                                                  |

+> The action looks for templates in the `.github/ISSUE_TEMPLATE` folder (see <https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository>).
+Please ensure that you added your templates to this folder for the `check_templates` action to work.

 ### Outputs